Valerie Solanas: Later life and death

-In the late 1980s, Ultra Violet tracked down Solanas in northern California and interviewed her over the phone.
+Warhol superstar Ultra Violet tracked Solanas down by pretending to be her sister, and arranged to interview Solanas over the phone in November 1987.
 According to Ultra Violet, Solanas had changed her name to Onz Loh and stated that the August 1968 version of the Manifesto had many errors, unlike her own printed version of October 1967, and that the book had not sold well.
-Solanas said that until she was informed by Violet, she was unaware of Warhol's death in 1987.
-(Note: Violet objected to assassination; for a possible contrast in her views and another near-killing of Warhol, see: (Violet 1990).)
+Solanas was unaware of Warhol's death until Ultra Violet informed her.
+When asked how she felt about it, she said, "I don't feel anything."

-On April 25, 1988, at the age of 52, Solanas died of pneumonia at the Bristol Hotel in the Tenderloin district of San Francisco.
-A building superintendent at the hotel, not on duty that night, had a vague memory of Solanas: "Once, he had to enter her room, and he saw her typing at her desk.
-There was a pile of typewritten pages beside her.
-What she was writing and what happened to the manuscript remain a mystery."
+Solanas died of pneumonia at the age of 52 in her room at the Bristol Hotel in San Francisco on April 25, 1988.
 Her mother burned all her belongings posthumously.

 Legacy

 Popular culture

-Composer Pauline Oliveros released "To Valerie Solanas and Marilyn Monroe in Recognition of Their Desperation" in 1970.
-In the work, Oliveros seeks to explore how, "Both women seemed to be desperate and caught in the traps of inequality: Monroe needed to be recognized for her talent as an actress.
+Composer Pauline Oliveros wrote "To Valerie Solanas and Marilyn Monroe in Recognition of Their Desperation" in 1970.
+In the work, Oliveros seeks to explore how the two titular figures "seemed to be desperate and caught in the traps of inequality: Monroe needed to be recognized for her talent as an actress.
 Solanas wished to be supported for her own creative work."

 Actress Lili Taylor played Solanas in the film I Shot Andy Warhol (1996), which focused on Solanas's assassination attempt on Warhol (played by Jared Harris).
 Taylor won Special Recognition for Outstanding Performance at the Sundance Film Festival for her role.
 The film's director, Mary Harron, requested permission to use songs by The Velvet Underground but was denied by Lou Reed, who feared that Solanas would be glorified in the film.
 Six years before the film's release, Reed and John Cale included a song about Solanas, "I Believe", on their concept album about Warhol, Songs for Drella (1990).
 In "I Believe", Reed sings, "I believe life's serious enough for retribution ...
 I believe being sick is no excuse.
 And I believe I would've pulled the switch on her myself."
 Reed believed Solanas was to blame for Warhol's death from a gallbladder infection twenty years after she shot him.

 Up Your Ass was rediscovered in 1999 and produced in 2000 by George Coates Performance Works in San Francisco.
 The copy Warhol had lost was found in a trunk of lighting equipment owned by Billy Name.
 Coates learned about the rediscovered manuscript while at an exhibition at The Andy Warhol Museum marking the 30th anniversary of the shooting.
 Coates turned the piece into a musical with an all-female cast.
-Coates consulted with Solanas' sister, Judith, while writing the piece, and sought to create a "very funny satirist" out of Solanas, not just showing her as Warhol's attempted assassin.
+Coates consulted with Solanas's sister, Judith, while writing the piece, and sought to create a "very funny satirist" out of Solanas, not just showing her as Warhol's attempted assassin.